SikuAG/libft/README.md

 # libft
-The lib to be improved
+The libft improved
+⚠️ATENTION⚠️
+This isn't the libft asked on the subject.
+This is my own version to be used in future projects.